SAP-samples/btp-developer-guide-cap/documentation/auditlog/2-implement.md

    ```
    - Here we are extending the **Customer** entity and adding `Addresses` and `creditCardNo` properties.
 These two are only used for audit logging purposes.

-## Adding Admin Service to Expose Customers Entity
+## Add Admin Service to Expose Customers Entity

-Add a file `admin-service.cds` in `/srv` folder and update it with following code:
+Add a file `admin-service.cds` in `/srv` folder and update it with the following code:
 ```js
     using { sap.capire.incidents as my } from '../db/extensions';